 Driving in the countryside

-Village roads are really good everywhere you go in Croatia.
+Village roads are really good everywhere in Croatia.
 And while they do get busier during the tourist season, they are still nice to drive on.

 Roads off the beaten path are narrow, twisty, unlit, and don't have a white line in the middle, but they are also devoid of traffic.